 Our main objective on this visit to Paris was to see the Leonardo da Vinci exhibition at the Louvre.
 The exhibit had been sold out when I was in Paris in November, so this time I was sure to purchase timed-entry exhibits in advance, online.
 With the timed-entry requirement, there was a little bit of crowd control.
 Just the same, the exhibit was mobbed.
 It was, nevertheless, amazing.
 There are only 15 surviving paintings attributed in whole or in part to Leonardo; many of them had been gathered for this exhibit.
 The exhibit also featured extensive displays of Leonardo’s notebooks.
 The notebooks very convincingly showed Leonardo’s vast curiosity and brilliance.
 Even with the crowds, it was a really great exhibition.

 When we emerged from the museum, we found that while we had been in the exhibit, a massive protest march had developed along the river.
-The march was organized as part of national strike organized by the transportation unions about proposed French pension reform.
+The march was part of national strike organized by the transportation unions about proposed French pension reform.
 The march was peaceful and even had something of a festive atmosphere.
 The relatively pleasant weather helped.
 The problem for us was that the march blocked our route back to the other side of the river and to our hotel.
-So instead, and in the best Paris tradition, we found a cafe and enjoyed a late lunch.
-We had assumed that by the time we finished our lunch the marchers would finished filing into the Place de la Concorde.
+So instead, and in the best Paris tradition, we found a café and enjoyed a late lunch.
+We had assumed that by the time we finished our lunch the marchers would have finished filing into the Place de la Concorde.
 We underestimated the size of the march.
 The marchers paraded along for hours.
 We finally managed to made our way around the parade and found a river crossing so that we could make our way back to our hotel.